 London Cable Car tickets 2026: official vs resellers, combo deals & insider tips

-Compare the standard £6.00 one-way transport fare against the £13.50 'Discovery Experience' round-trip that includes a souvenir guide and entry to the London Cable Car Experience museum.
-Tapping in with Contactless or Oyster costs the same as a standard online 'Boarding Pass', making it the most flexible option for a single crossing.
+Compare the standard £7.00 one-way transport fare against the £13.50 round-trip.
+Tapping in with Contactless or Oyster costs the same as a standard online ticket (£7.00 one-way), making it the most flexible option for a single crossing.

 For a simple crossing, pay-as-you-go with a contactless card is the cheapest official method, but pre-booking a roundtrip ticket is ideal for visitors wanting a single QR code for both directions.
 If you are exploring Greenwich or the O2, choose a bundle that includes the Uber Boat or a river cruise to save on total transport costs while traveling between Central London and the Royal Docks.